vs-ude/fyr-www/content/intro/lang.md

 }
 ```

-Or Types must not contain struct types (but of course they can contain pointers to struct types).
-Furthermore, Or Types must not contain arrays.

-{{% notice warning %}}
-The above limitation might be removed.
-{{% /notice %}}

-The default value of an Or Type is the default value of its first type option.
+The default value of an Or-Type is the default value of its first type option.
 In the case of

 ```go